Eliezer ben Nathan

 Eliezer ben Nathan (אליעזר בן נתן) of Mainz (1090–1170), or Ra'avan (ראב"ן), was a halakist and liturgical poet.
 As an early Rishon, he was a contemporary of the Rashbam and Rabbeinu Tam, and one of the earliest of the Tosafists.
-He was the son-in-law of Rabbi Eliakim b.
+He was the son-in-law of Eliakim b.
 Joseph of Mainz, a fellow student of Rashi.
 Through his four daughters Eliezer became the ancestor of several learned families which exerted a great influence upon religious life in the subsequent centuries.
 One of his great-grandsons was Asher b.
 Jehiel (ROSH), father of R. Jacob, author of the Ṭurim.

 In or around 1160, a synod was held in Troyes as part of the Takkanot Shum.
-This synod was led by Rabbeinu Tam, his brother, the Rashbam, and the Ra'avan.
+This synod was led by Rabbeinu Tam, his brother, Rashbam, and Ra'avan.
 Over 250 rabbis from communities all over France attended as well.
 A number of communal decrees were enacted at the synod covering both Jewish-Gentile relations as well as matters relating internally to the Jewish community.